Resources for Supporting Graduate Student Diversity, Inclusion, and Well-being

 Faculty Institute for Diversity

-Offered in January and June, this two-day Faculty Institute for Diversity offers an opportunity for an interdisciplinary peer-group of faculty to transform a course through the lens of diversity and inclusion.
+This two-day Faculty Institute for Diversity offers an opportunity for an interdisciplinary peer-group of faculty to transform a course through the lens of diversity and inclusion.
 Explore a five-dimensional framework that invites entry from all disciplinary perspectives: consider who you are, who you teach, how you teach, what you teach, and how this influences the learning environment.
 By the end of this institute, participants create an action plan for next semester’s teaching.

 Workshops on Implicit Bias in Recruitment and Retention